 Minnesota Zoo Features Wide World of Animals

 At the Minnesota Zoo, experience animals and habitats from around the globe, in exciting exhibits of over 500 species and more than 4,000 animals.
-See indoor and outdoor habitats by walking or riding an elevated monorail to get a bird’s eye view.
+See indoor and outdoor habitats by walking or riding an elevated monorail to get a bird’s-eye view.

-The Northern Trail features caribou, the Amur Tiger, gazelles, and other winter-hardy animals accustomed to this climate.
-The Minnesota Trail showcases regional landscapes and animals such as birds, otters, snakes, lynx, and coyotes, and another exhibit features Minnesota farm animals.
+The Northern Trail features caribou, the Amur Tiger, gazelles and other winter-hardy animals accustomed to this climate.
+The Minnesota Trail showcases regional landscapes and animals such as birds, otters, snakes, lynx and coyotes, and another exhibit features Minnesota farm animals.

 Russia’s Grizzly Coast is a habitat with bears, leopards and boars from this vast wilderness area.
-The Tropics Trail heats up with lush rain forest foliage and animals including toucans, monkeys, lemurs, pandas, kangaroos, and more.
+The Tropics Trail heats up with lush rain forest foliage and animals including toucans, monkeys, lemurs, pandas, kangaroos and more.

+African penguin feedings and shark feedings are just a few of the zoo’s programs.
 The Minnesota Zoo is located in Apple Valley, on the south side of the Twin Cities area, and is open every day except Thanksgiving and Christmas.